oullin/git-diff/docs/distribution.md

 4. Verify a signed/notarized DMG builds locally with `pnpm make:mac` and that `pnpm publish` uploads to GitHub Releases under `oullin/git-diff`.

+## Bundled Go API binary

+The macOS app ships with the Go API binary embedded as a Forge `extraResource`.
+The pipeline is:

+1. `go build` produces `packages/api/dist/api`.
+2. `forge.config.cjs` lists that path under `packagerConfig.extraResource`,
+   which copies it into `Git Diff Review.app/Contents/Resources/api`.
+3. At runtime, `packages/ui/electron/bridge.ts` resolves the binary via `join(process.resourcesPath, "api")` when `app.isPackaged` is true, and falls back to `go run ./cmd` in development.

+The binary must be built before `electron-forge package` runs; otherwise the packaged app launches without a working bridge.
+The release workflow in `.github/workflows/release.yml` (planned) sequences this correctly.

 ## Auto-update wiring

 When we land Forge: